Fractional approval voting: Formal definitions

 There is a finite set C of candidates (also called: outcomes or alternatives), and a finite set N of n voters (also called: agents).
 Each voter i specifies a subset Ai of C, which represents the set of candidates that the voter approves.

 A fractional approval voting rule takes as input the set of sets Ai, and returns as output a mixture (also called: distribution or lottery) - a vector p of real numbers in [0,1], one number for each candidate, such that the sum of numbers is 1.

 It is assumed that each agent i gains a utility of 1 from each candidate in his approval set Ai, and a utility of 0 from each candidate not in Ai.
 Hence, agent i gains from each mixture p, a utility of $\sum_{j\in A_i} p_j$.
 For example, if the mixture p is interpreted as a budget distribution, then the utility of i is the total budget allocated to outcomes he likes.

 Desired properties

-Basic properties

-Two basic properties of voting rules in general, and fractional-approval-voting rules in particular, are:

-Anonymity - the names of the voters do not matter;

-Neutrality - the names of the candidates do not matter;